backup-bdg-2/OpenHands/HUGGINGFACE_INTEGRATION.md

 ## Troubleshooting

-If you encounter issues:
+If you encounter issues with the Hugging Face integration:

-1. **API Key Issues**: Ensure your Hugging Face API key is valid and has access to the CodeLlama-13b-Instruct-hf model
+1. **API Key Issues**:
+   - Ensure your Hugging Face API key is valid and has access to the CodeLlama-13b-Instruct-hf model
+   - Check that the API key is correctly set in both `config.toml` and environment variables
+   - Verify API key permissions in your Hugging Face account settings

-2. **Model Access**: Verify you have access to the model on Hugging Face (you may need to accept the model's terms of use)
+2. **Model Access**:
+   - Verify you have access to the model on Hugging Face (you may need to accept the model's terms of use)
+   - Some models require explicit approval before they can be accessed via API
+   - Visit the model page on Hugging Face and check for any usage restrictions

+3. **Configuration**:
-3. **Configuration**: Check that `config.toml` has the correct model name and API key
+   - Check that `config.toml` has the correct model name and API key
+   - Ensure the model name format is correct: `huggingface/meta-llama/CodeLlama-13b-Instruct-hf`
+   - Verify that environment variables aren't overriding your configuration

+4. **Dependencies**:
-4. **Dependencies**: Ensure all dependencies are installed (`pip install -e .` or `poetry install`)
+   - Ensure all dependencies are installed (`pip install -e .` or `poetry install`)
+   - Make sure you have the latest version of LiteLLM that supports Hugging Face
+   - Check for any Python version compatibility issues

+5. **Rate Limits and Quotas**:
+   - Be aware of Hugging Face's rate limits and quotas for API usage
+   - Monitor your usage in the Hugging Face dashboard
+   - Consider implementing backoff strategies for high-volume usage

 ## Resources